tkm404/CapstoneProgLog/README.md

 * 12:07 About halfway through rebuilding database of scriptable cards.
 * 12:33 Finish rebuild, start rendering cards.
 Move project to Laptop.
 * 14:29 Back from errands.
 Resuming card rendering.
 * 15:13 Finish first pass of card rendering.
-Working on Decks
+Working on Decks.
+* 13:26 Project crashed... need to repopulate the cards.